BeNikk/nikOnIt/blog/content/posts/udk-node.md

 The thread can be controlled by us.
 In other languages, there is no concept of event loop.
 Each request is served by a separate thread.

+Basics (in case we forget)
+We have an event queue where each request is pushed in the queue.
+Event loop keeps a watch on the event queue, and it takes the requests from the queue.

+The request might be of two types
+- Blocking
+- Non blocking

+If the request is non blocking, it will just resolve the request and return the response.
+In case the request is a blocking operation, we go to the thread pool, make the worker perform.
+It processes the request and returns it back